fehmi/simply.js/docs/electron.md

 ```

-Get your components.
-You'll pass their names to the router later.
+Retrieve your components.
+You will pass their names to the router later.

 ```js
 get('hello-world.html', "hello-world");